GabrielNakamoto/.github/profile/README.md

-> A neurotic systems and reasoning engineer
+A neurotic systems and reasoning engineer

+> solve what the AI can't.